XervoIO/pulse/README.md

 #More Information
 You can find full documentation at [http://www.withpulse.com/docs/][6].

-If in the course of using the Pulse developer preview, bugs or features requests are encountered, please send specific details to [support@withpulse.com][6].
+If, in the course of using Pulse, you find bugs or would like to see a new feature, please send specific details to [support@withpulse.com][6].

   [1]: http://requirejs.org/docs/download.html#order